 Create a virtual viewing room to watch the video with your team in real time.
 Browser-based reviews allow you to simply share a link – so team members require no special access, software, or Dropbox accounts.

 Version control allows you to keep track of each version of your video project – including version comments and markups.
 Replay’s integration with editing tools like Adobe Premiere Pro makes it easy for production teams to action feedback.

 Get precise feedback on video projects today, with Dropbox Replay

-Dropbox brings everything you need to elevate your video collaboration process, without sacrificing your favorite tools and editing apps.
+Dropbox brings everything you need to elevate your video collaboration process, without sacrificing your favourite tools and editing apps.